bkzguo/Javascript-Learning/Note_for_Professional_JavaScript_for_Web_Developers.md

 #### Number Conversions
 * Number().
 Can be used on any data type.
+  * Boolean, true -> 1, false -> 0
+  * Number, simply pass through and returned
+  * _null_ -> 0
+  * _undefined_ -> NaN
+  * String,
+    * If contains only number, converted to decimal number, with signed.  i.e "123" -> 123
+    * If contains valid floating point format, converted to floating point numeric value. i.e "1.1" -> 1.1
+    * If contains valid hexadecimal format, converted to integer that matahces the hex value
+    * If empty, -> 0
+    * If others, -> NaN
+  * Object,
+    * call valueOf() and return value, if result is NaN, call toString()
 * parseInt().
 Specifically used for converting strings to numbers.
 * parseFloat().
 Specifically used for converting strings to numbers.